marijnh/Eloquent-JavaScript/19_paint.md

 {{figure {url: "img/pixel_editor.png", alt: "Screenshot of the pixel editor interface, with a grid of colored pixels at the top and a number of controls, in the form of HTML fields and buttons, below that", width: "8cm"}}}

 Painting on a computer is great.
 You don't need to worry about materials, ((skill)), or talent.
-You just start smearing.
+You just start smearing and see where you end up.

 ## Components